symphonyoss/hubot-symphony/README.md

 ```

 If the script runs as expected it will obtain and log both session and key manager tokens, look up and log some details of the bot account and then create a datafeed and poll.
 If you send a message using the Symphony client to the bot account you should see the details logged.

+### Contribute

+Contributions are accepted via GitHub pull requests.
+All contributors must be covered by contributor license agreements to comply with the [Code Contribution Process](https://symphonyoss.atlassian.net/wiki/display/FM/Code+Contribution+Process).

 #### Note
 The privateKey.pem and publicKey.pem files under test/resources have been generated at random and are not real keys.